Tuesday, 12 May 2026

 on the walls of the Kutub Tower.

-The 25 inch tilt of this stambh ensures that on 21st June, the day of the summer solistice, at the time of the kutupa mahurata, there is no shadow of the tower anywhere.
+The 25-inch tilt of this stambh ensures that on 21st June, the day of the summer solstice, at the time of the kutupa mahurata, there is no shadow of the tower anywhere.
 This is a claim that can be verified by observation.

 A diagram made from the picture takenby Prof. M.S.
 Bhatnagar